CSYE6225-Cloud-Spring23/webapp/README.md

-CSYE 6225 - Spring'23
+Network Structures and Cloud Computing

-Technology Used
+Tools used
 _________________________________________________________

-Backend Technology: Python
+Backend Language: Python
-Framework: Flask
+Framework Used: Flask
-Database: MySQL
+DB: MySQL

 __________________________________________________________